ProteinsWebTeam/pfam-docs/docs/pfam-database.rst

     :width: 800
     :align: center

 Two of the central tables in the Pfam database are **pfamseq**, which contains UniProtKB reference proteomes and **pfamA**, which contains information about the Pfam-A families.
 Most of the other tables in the database link to one or both of these tables, either directly or indirectly.
-Note that prior to Pfam 29.0, the pfamseq table contained the whole of UniProtKB.
+Note that prior to Pfam 29.0, the **pfamseq** table contained the whole of UniProtKB.
 From Pfam 29.0, this table contains only the reference proteome portion of UniProtKB.
 The full alignments in Pfam are based on the sequences in the **pfamseq** table.

-The table pfamA_reg_seed contains the Pfam regions that are present in a seed alignment.
-All sequences in **pfamA_reg_seed** are in the **pfamseq** table or the **uniprot** table (the uniprot table contains all the sequences in UniProtKB).
-The **pfamA_reg_full_significant** table contains all of the sequence regions from the pfamseq table that match the HMM and score above the curated threshold, i.e. are significant matches, for each family.
+The table **pfamA_reg_seed** contains the Pfam regions that are present in a seed alignment.
+All sequences in **pfamA_reg_seed** are in the **pfamseq** table or the **uniprot** table (the **uniprot** table contains all the sequences in UniProtKB).
+The **pfamA_reg_full_significant** table contains all of the sequence regions from the **pfamseq** table that match the HMM and score above the curated threshold, i.e. are significant matches, for each family.
 There is also a table named **pfamA_reg_full_insignificant** which contains, as the name suggests, all the insignificant matches for each family.
 Insignificant matches are those which match the HMM with an E-value less than 1000, but score below the curated bit score threshold for each family.

-In addition to providing matches to the sequences in the **pfamseq** table, we also provide the significant matches for the sequences in the uniprot table.
+In addition to providing matches to the sequences in the **pfamseq** table, we also provide the significant matches for the sequences in the **uniprot** table.
 These can be found in the table **uniprot_reg_full**.

 The tables **pfamA_reg_full_significant** and **uniprot_reg_full** contain a column called 'in_full'.
 The matches that are present in the full alignment for a Pfam family have this column set to 1, while those that are not present in the full alignment have the 'in_full' column set to 0.
 A significant match will only be excluded from the full alignment (in_full = 0) if it matches a family that belongs to a clan, and the match overlaps with another more significant (lower E-value) match to a family within the clan.

 For each sequence match we store two sets of coordinates, the envelope coordinates and the alignment coordinates.
 The envelope co-ordinates delineate the region on the sequence where the match has been probabilistically determined to lie, whereas the alignment coordinates delineate where HMMER is confident that the alignment of the sequence to the profile HMM is correct.
 Our full alignments contain the envelope coordinates.
-In the database, envelope start and end positions are stored in the seq_start and seq_end fields columns, and the alignment coordinates are stored in the ali_start and ali_end fields.
+In the database, envelope start and end positions are stored in the *seq_start* and *seq_end* fields columns, and the alignment coordinates are stored in the *ali_start* and *ali_end* fields.

 The Pfam database has historically been built on the UniProtKB database.
 However, as of release 22.0 we also provide Pfam domain data for the NCBI sequence database (GenPept) and a set of metagenomics sequences.
-As of release 28.0, we no longer store Pfam information at the sequence level for the NCBI and metagenomics data sets in the MySQL database, but we still provide the family alignments for them in the alignment_and_tree table.
-The Pfam website can still be queried using NCBI and metagenomics accessions.
+As of release 28.0, we no longer store Pfam information at the sequence level for the NCBI and metagenomics data sets in the MySQL database, but we still provide the family alignments for them in the **alignment_and_tree** table.

 Example query: Give me all of the domains for sequence 'VAV_HUMAN'